Skip to main content

 Next Steps

-Pick the tool that feels right for you.
-If you’re comfortable writing code, grab Backtesting.py or Backtrader and dive in.
-If you’d rather click and drag your way to a strategy, Pineify’s visual editor is your friend.
+Pick the tool that feels right.
+If you're comfortable writing code, grab Backtesting.py or Backtrader and dive in.
+If you'd rather click and drag your way to a strategy, Pineify's visual editor is your friend.
 Whichever you choose, start simple.
 A basic moving average crossover is the perfect first project to learn the ropes of your platform.
 For a foundational tutorial, check out How to Run Pine Script in TradingView: A Complete Beginner's Guide.

 Test drive with pretend (or tiny) money.
 Before you risk real capital, give your strategy a trial run.
 Use a paper trading account or trade with the smallest possible position size.
 This final check often uncovers little execution hiccups or psychological hurdles that backtesting just can't show you.

 The key is to pick the tool that matches your skills and goals, and then stick with it.
 Consistent, thoughtful testing and tweaking will get you much further than jumping from one idea to the next.
-Your edge comes from that discipline.